edoloughlin/nasc/docs/index.md

 # Nasc Documentation

-Nasc is a "live HTML" framework that keeps your markup simple while letting the server drive state and logic.
+Nasc is a "live HTML" **proof of concept** framework that keeps your markup simple while letting the server drive state and logic.
 It streams DOM updates from the backend to the browser over Server-Sent Events (SSE) by default and can transparently upgrade to WebSockets for bidirectional scenarios.

 ## Why Nasc?